Bible Preschool Lesson Plan Printable Activities

 An image, such as a painting can be a wonderful way to bring the beauty and significance of a Biblical story.
 At the same time, we can introduce our children to great works art.
 At the bottom of the story are three links to view the most famous and beloved images of The Annunciation by Da Vinci, Boticelli and Grünewald.
 Share those you feel comfortable with, and explain that these are how famous painters (make sure to share their names) painted an image of what they imagined when they read the story of The Annunciation.
 These paintings are hundreds of years old and people around the world go to museums to admire their beauty, and these continue to tell the story of this important event.

 Activity > Coloring Page Activity

-(illustration on the left) This is an easy angel that also
+(illustration on the right) This is an easy angel that also

 incorporates the beauty of music and the sound of bells.